 One of Valerie’s greatest strengths is her ability to connect with other people, understanding their perspective, to create a safe and trusting therapeutic relationship.
 In this warm and nonjudgmental atmosphere, Valerie works with clients to develop a toolbox of strategies to support them toward their goals.
+Additionally, she extends her expertise by offering clinical consultation and supervision to other clinicians in the community.

 Valerie has taught mindfulness since 2004 and mindfulness-based cognitive therapy (MBCT) since 2010 which remain a cornerstone of her practice.
 She uses mindfulness to increase awareness, acceptance, and self-compassion, and to support mental health when shown to be effective.
 She also draws on dialectic behaviour therapy, emotionally-focused therapy and interpersonal therapies.
 Valerie has been working in the Ontario Structured Psychotherapy program since 2018 providing cognitive behavioural therapy to people dealing with anxiety, depression, panic, avoidance, obsessive-compulsive disorder, and trauma including treating PTSD.
 She works with individuals of all ages, including children, adolescents, adults, and families.
 She values diversity in all of its forms, including working with people from marginalized communities.